From its ultra-spacious economy seats at the back to the lush first class up front, Japan Airlines has a reputation for excellence.

 I’m serious.
 Between the near flawless service throughout the flight and an absolutely outstanding meal after takeoff, it’s hard to put into words just how good this was.
 I dedicated a whole post to just the meal, which was one of the best meals I’ve ever had – on the ground or in the air.

 Almost any airline can buy a nice seat and slap it inside a plane.
 But it’s the catering and the service that sets apart the very best airlines from the merely good ones in first and business class.
 And Japan Airlines was nearly flawless.

 By the time I sat down, at least three flight attendants welcomed me onboard, and quickly offered a glass of champagne or orange juice.
 All of them were proactive, offering refills or another bite to eat throughout the course of the meal.
 They were lightning fast, too – plates were cleared within just a minute or two of finishing each course.
 A flight attendant literally appeared at my side within 10 seconds of the two times I hit the call button (don’t worry – while it’s frowned upon in the U.S., Asian airlines encourage this.

 But most importantly, every single flight attendant was bright, warm, and engaging.
 There was a sincerity and eagerness to the service that easily surpassed even Singapore, the world’s #1 ranked airline renowned for its service.
 The flight attendant working my aisle, Inaba, truly stood out.
-She was quick to offer more, give a suggestion on wine pairings, or her favorite dish.
+She was quick to offer more, give a suggestion on wine pairings, or offer up her favorite dish.

 And then there was the food.
 Oh, the food.
 Though I’ve already written a post about it, it’s worth repeating.